aryan-0543/tk-cc-app/README.md

 - `app_user_id`: Foreign key referencing the `user_id` in the USER1 table.
 - `app_type`: Type of application.

+## Purpose

+This database schema is designed to manage information related to branches, users, credit cards, credit limits, and applications within an organization.
+The tables are structured to maintain data integrity and enforce relationships between entities through the use of primary keys and foreign key constraints.

+The schema allows for the tracking of branch details, user information, credit card details, credit limits, and applications submitted by users.
+By linking tables through foreign key relationships, it ensures referential integrity and facilitates efficient data retrieval and management.

+## Usage

+To use this database schema, you can execute the provided SQL statements using a compatible database management system (DBMS) or query tool.
+The schema creation process involves executing each CREATE TABLE statement in the specified order to create the necessary tables and define the columns and constraints.

+Once the schema is created, you can start populating the tables with relevant data by executing appropriate INSERT INTO statements.

+To query the data, you can use SQL statements like SELECT, INSERT, UPDATE, and DELETE to perform operations on the tables and retrieve the desired information.

+It is important to ensure that the necessary database privileges are granted to the user executing the SQL statements to avoid any permission-related issues.

+## Database Relationships

+The database schema establishes the following relationships between tables:

+- The USER1 table has a foreign key constraint referencing the BRANCH table, indicating that each user belongs to a specific branch.
+- The CREDIT_CARD table has a foreign key constraint referencing the USER1 table, indicating that each credit card is associated with a specific user.
+- The LIMITS table has a foreign key constraint referencing the CREDIT_CARD table, indicating that each credit limit is associated with a specific credit card.
+- The APPLICATIONS table has a foreign key constraint referencing the USER1 table, indicating that each application is submitted by a specific user.

+These relationships help maintain data consistency and enable data retrieval across related entities.

 ## Window Output

 The application provides a graphical user interface (GUI) built using Tkinter.
 Upon running the application, a window is displayed with various fields, labels, and buttons for performing different operations.
 The main class name used in the application is `CreditCardApp`.